Peritoz/pattern-analysis-engine/README.md

 User-friendly query engine for functional analysis.

+## About

+This lib was created to provide a customizable pattern analysis engine.
+Its purpose is to apply rich pattern-matching logic over a given graph.

+## Installation

+Using npm:

+``
+npm i --save @peritoz/pattern-analysis-engine
+``

+Using Yarn:

+``
+yarn add @peritoz/pattern-analysis-engine
+``

+## Getting Started

+This lib provides a modular pattern analysis engine composed by:

+- User-friendly query language (AMAQL)
+- AMAQL Interpreter
+- Query engine
+- Derivation engine
+- Graph Repository interface specification
+- In-memory graph repository

+The Pattern Analysis Engine was designed for partial or full use.
+Depending on your needs, you can choose not to use AMAQL and provide a query descriptor directly to the Query Engine.
+Also, you can implement your Graph Repository and connect the engine to your database.

 ## Getting Started with AMAQL

+AMAQL is a custom pattern matching language, designed to be easy to use and an advanced tool for pattern analysis.

 The basic constructor of AMAQL is the Triple Pattern: